gotlougit/cpanzer/README.md

 - MySQL integration for keeping track of scores; this could be added in the form of SQLite but it seems unlikely.

-- Game menu screen; unnecessary for a demo
+- Game menu screen

-- Rage mode: again, unnecessary for a demo
+- Rage mode

+- Map and player tank options